 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance from the New York AIDS Drug Assistance Program (ADAP)
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance ADAP.
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
-If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call New York AIDS Drug Assistance Program (ADAP) at 1-800-542-2437.
+If you change plans please notify your local ADAP enrollment worker so you can continue to receive assistance.

+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call ADAP at 1-800-542-2437.